octopuscreative/octopus-style/readme.md

 * Don't write code that guesses at future functionality.
 * Don't commit commented out code unless there is a specific reason to.

+# Linting

+* All projects should be linted via gulp or an equivelent build tool to ensure code quality and that all code adheres to Octopus' code style guidelines.
+For convenience we've provided our linter configs for various linters.

 # Git

 * Once a project has been established, prefer [GitHub Flow](https://guides.github.com/introduction/flow/).